 - provide clear, measurable objectives and target goals for their deer management plan (e.g. reduced resident complaints/deer-vehicle collisions below a certain threshold, target hunter effort per harvested deer, etc.); and

 - demonstrate that their program will have an impact on a community-wide scale.

 How is the outcome reported?

-Contracts are Sept.
-15 of the first hunting season through Jan.
-31 of the second hunting season.
-Within 30 days of the last hunt, grant recipients must provide the DFW with an annual report detailing the results of each hunt supported by the grant including expenditures, number of hunting efforts (one effort equals one day per hunter), number of deer harvested, progress toward goals, and implications for future years.
-Funds will be paid each year upon receipt of the report.
+Agreements are Sept.
+15 through Jan.
+31 of each year.
+Within 30 days of the last hunt, grant recipients must provide the DFW with a written annual report detailing the results of each hunt supported by the grant.
+Results included within the written report will be listed within each signed agreement and include items such as number of hunting opportunities, number of deer harvested, progress toward goals, implications for future years, etc. Funds will be paid each year upon receipt of the report.